 The Endless Variety of Color and Texture

 As the chill of winter begins to fade and the holidays are over, my thoughts naturally turn to the flower garden.
 The fact that nearly 1,000 full-color seed, perennial, and bulb catalogs fill my mailbox helps, too.
-I simply love exploring the new colors of roses, daisies and larkspur, and trying to decide which ones to plant in my walkway this year.
+I simply love exploring the new colors of roses, daisies, and larkspur, and trying to decide which ones to plant in my walkway this year.

 Here’s to Your Health!

 An undeniable benefit of flower gardening is that it forces you to get up out of the rocking chair, turn off those addictive soap operas, and get outside.
-Moving your body, stretching to reach that lily in the back of the flower bed and breathing tons of fresh air has been proven to be good for you.
+Moving your body, stretching to reach that lily in the back of the flower bed, and breathing tons of fresh air have been proven to be good for you.
 Don’t get me started on the psychological benefits!
 Can you say stress release?

 Don’t Drain the Bank

 When seed packets abound for 99 cents each and dirt is, well, dirt cheap (or free), who can complain about the cost of flower gardening?
 This is one hobby that can be very inexpensive, as long as you don’t fall for the $40 trowel in that sophisticated gardening catalog.